 The packaging of this is completely extra, and not in a good way as it’s so unnecessarily OTT.
 The foundation bottle arrives in an obnoxious large and wasteful cardboard box, which when you pull it out only makes the foundation feel even smaller.
 Quality wise it’s beautiful, the box itself reminds me of a slight-copycat of Stila with it’s sleek soft gold finish, and the bottle instead is a heavy glass frosted bottle with a gold cap which contains a pump.
 Overall the branding of this product feels very different to the liquid lipstick I have from this range which is a dark charcoal cap with clear plastic.
 It feels luxe but not like they are part of the same brand.
 Below is a lipstick for scale as to just how mini this bottle is.

-My first difficulty with this foundation was choosing a shade, I used every foundation matrix online pretty much and I got a different answer from all of them, most looked way too pale and whilst I thought – maybe it would oxidise – I decided to go with the recommendation from Jouer’s website, Pebble as it looked a bit darker and give it was the middle of summer, with the biggest heatwave I can remember I thought going slightly darker would be the better choice.
+My first difficulty with the Jouer Essential High Coverage Foundation was choosing a shade, I used every foundation matrix online pretty much and I got a different answer from all of them, most looked way too pale and whilst I thought – maybe it would oxidise – I decided to go with the recommendation from Jouer’s website, Pebble as it looked a bit darker and give it was the middle of summer, with the biggest heatwave I can remember I thought going slightly darker would be the better choice.

 When it arrived I thought – this is still paler than I could have done with, but with the right blush or bronzer I’ve been managing to make it all tie together.
 Just about fine, do bare in mind with my review that we have had a sweltering summer in the UK, it’s been hotter than average for longer than average – we hadn’t seen rain at home for 6+ weeks at one point (which is unheard of for a normal British summer!).
 First off I’ll review it on it’s own merits and then assess whether it’s a suitable replacement for my Kat Von D.